 Now that we know what a compressor is and how it works we can explore a wonderful industry technique that pro producers use: that of using two compressors in series to achieve amazing vocals!

 The idea is quite simple: the first compressor is used to shape the audio, control the dynamic range and level out the volume so the vocal can sit in the mix.
 The second compressor is used to catch and smooth out any peaks of volume (transient peaks) that get past the first compressor.
 This allows us to apply some hefty gain changes to the vocals without too much fear of clipping or distorting.

-In the video I show you how to set up both the Steinberg stock compressors, explain in detail what settings to use for each compressor and end with examples of how different settings affect how we perceive the vocals.
-I show you how to use the Gclip clipper plugin to ascertain if any errant spikes have crept through the compression processes.
+In the Using Compression in Series to Process Lead Vocals video, I show you how to set up both the Steinberg stock compressors, explain in detail what settings to use for each compressor and end with examples of how different settings affect how we perceive the vocals.
+I show you how to use the GClip clipper plugin to ascertain if any errant spikes have crept through the compression processes.